dukang4655/dukang.github.io/Biography/Biography.md

 *Communication Technology* associated courses GPA: 2.77/4.0

 It was a sad story...
-I was in an absence for some classes and also the exam week for health reasons.
+I was in absence for the exam week for health reasons.

 ![grades](https://dukang4655.github.io/images/d33.png)